kudobuilder/kudo/keps/0009-operator-toolkit.md

 After extending, the base resources are inherited by the extending operator.
 The behavior of extensions and values available from the base are described in their corresponding sub-section.

-When a task is defined in an extended plan, it **replaces** the task from the base.
+When a task is defined in an extended operator, it **replaces** the task from the base.
+The tasks available are dependent on the base type and are described more in detail in their corresponding sub-section.
+To support extensibility of tasks that have been replaced, a few new keywords are available in `operator.yaml` to support further control over extensions:

+When a plan is defined in an extended operator, it **replaces** the plan from the base.
 The plans available are dependent on the base type and are described more in detail in their corresponding sub-section.
-To support extensibility of tasks that have been replaced, a few new keywords are available in `operator.yaml` to support further control over extensions:

-### Tasks
+### Task Extensions

-`task.from`: The `from` directive inside of a named task copies over all resources and patches from the base task.
+- `task.from`: The `from` directive inside of a named task copies over all resources and patches from the base task of the same name.
 Resources and patches that overlap with base resource and patch names replace resource and patches already defined by the base.
+If the base task doesn't exist, an error event will be added to the Instance that is attempting to use this FrameworkVersion.
-`base/`: The `base/` directive in a template reference resolves to the named template within the extended base.
-For example, `base/deployment.yaml` corresponds to `deployment.yaml` in the base.
+- `base/`: The `base/` directive in a template reference resolves to the named template within the extended base.
+For example, `base/deployment.yaml` corresponds to `deployment.yaml` file located within the base referenced by `extends`.
 This enables base templates to be used directly in new plans defined by the extending operator.

-### Plans
+### Plan Extensions

-`plan.from`: The `from` directive inside of a named task copies over
+- `plan.from`: The `from` directive inside of a named plan copies over the steps for that plan.
+Any additional steps defined are **appended** to the base plan.
+- `base/`: The `base/` directive in a task reference resolves to the named task within the extended base.
+For example, `base/deploy` corresponds to the `deploy` task in the base.
+This enables fine grained control over replacing steps in a base plan.

 ### KUDO